Browse

 I had this weird thought the other day: what if we're training AI to code all wrong?

-Don't get me wrong, AI coding assistants are evolving at a rapid pace, unlike areas where AI seems to hit a ceiling.
-Think about language and culture.
-These are inherently fluid, shaped by human subjectivity, historical context, and ever-changing norms.
-There's no objective "right" answer.
-What's considered good writing in one context is terrible in another.
-Cultural references shift.
-Meanings evolve.
-AI struggles here because there are no fixed rules to optimize against, and more importantly, it's hard to evaluate what's "good" versus "bad."
-There's no clear end-goal, no win condition.
+Don't get me wrong, AI coding assistants are evolving fast.
+Genuinely fast, not like areas where AI keeps hitting a ceiling.
+Language and culture, for instance.
+Those are fluid, shaped by human subjectivity, historical context, norms that shift every decade.
+No objective "right" answer exists.
+Good writing in one context is terrible in another.
+Cultural references expire.
+Meanings drift.
+AI struggles here because there are no fixed rules to optimize against, and it's hard to evaluate what's "good" versus "bad."
+No clear end-goal, no win condition.
 How do you measure if a piece of writing is "better" than another?
-It depends on context, audience, purpose.
-The evaluation itself is subjective.
+Depends on context, audience, purpose.
+Even the evaluation is subjective.

-But then we looked at where AI has succeeded: games like chess and Go.
-These are complex, but they have strict rules.
-The board is fixed.
-The moves are defined.
-The win condition is clear.
-Most importantly, you can evaluate success objectively: did you win or lose?
-AI trained through self-play, playing against itself millions of times, mastered these games in ways humans never could.
-The rules provided a clear framework for optimization, and the end-goal gave it a way to evaluate what worked.
+Now look at where AI has actually succeeded: chess and Go.
+Complex games, sure, but with strict rules.
+Fixed board.
+Defined moves.
+Clear win condition.
+And critically, you can evaluate success objectively: did you win or lose?
+AI trained through self-play, millions of games against itself, and mastered these games in ways humans never could.
+Rules gave it a framework for optimization.
+A win condition gave it a way to know what worked.

-And that's when it hit me: computers also operate within strict rules.
-Hardware has unyielding boundaries, memory, CPU cycles, instruction sets.
-These aren't subjective.
-They're physics.
-They don't change based on context or culture.
-A CPU cycle is a CPU cycle, whether you're running Python or JavaScript or assembly.
+That's when it clicked for me: computers also operate within strict rules.
+Hardware has hard boundaries.
+Memory, CPU cycles, instruction sets.
+Not subjective.
+Physics.
+A CPU cycle is a CPU cycle whether you're running Python, JavaScript, or assembly.

-But here's the thing: even though coding assistants are evolving rapidly, they're all trained on our languages.
+But every coding assistant today is trained on our languages.
 Python, JavaScript, Go, whatever.
-Languages that humans designed with all our biases, legacy baggage, and "this seemed like a good idea at the time" decisions baked in.
+Languages humans designed with all our biases, legacy baggage, and "this seemed like a good idea in 1972" decisions baked right in.

-This is a thought experiment, not a proposal.
-I'm genuinely curious: what if we trained AI to code starting from assembly, the actual metal, and let it invent its own languages from the ground up?
+So this is a thought experiment, not a proposal.
+What if we trained AI to code starting from assembly, the actual metal, and let it invent its own languages from the ground up?
 What would come out of that black box?

-Every programming language humans have created carries the DNA of its creators' limitations.
-Think about it:
+Every programming language carries the DNA of its creators' limitations:

-Here's the idea: train AI to code starting from assembly language, the raw instructions that talk directly to the CPU.
+Train AI to code starting from assembly language.
+Raw instructions that talk directly to the CPU.
 No abstractions, no human-friendly syntax.
 Just the fundamental rules of computation.

-It's like teaching someone to build a house starting with atoms instead of lumber.
+Like teaching someone to build a house starting with atoms instead of lumber.
 Painful?
-Maybe.
+Probably.
 But you'd understand the fundamentals in a way that's impossible when you start with pre-cut boards.

 The Curiosity